 IRB Barcelona is a non-profit institution, dedicated to advancing in knowledge and producing world-class science to further the understanding of fundamental questions about human health and disease.
 Our working field is challenging in terms of health and safety, privacy, recruitment, conflicts of interest, animal use and collaborations with the private sector.
 IRB Barcelona complies with a wide set of policies to ensure that we provide a safe work environment for our community and that we meet the highest ethical standards.

 On 9 December 2014, IRB Barcelona was awarded the "HR Excellence in Research" logo.
 This recognition reflects the commitment of the Institute to continuously improving its human resources policies in line with the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 The award reflects the efforts of the Institute to ensure fair and transparent recruitment and appraisal procedures.

-In January 2014, a working group involving key institutional stakeholders was set up to study the alignment of IRB Barcelona with the principles of the Charter & Code.
+In 2014, a working group, involving key institutional stakeholders, was set up to study the alignment of IRB Barcelona with the principles of the Charter & Code.
 The Human Resources Strategy for Researchers (HRS4R) was the tool for the working group to put the principles of the Charter & Code into practice.
-This strategy follows 5 steps: gap analysis, action plan, reviewed and acknowledged by the European Commission, self-assessment after 2 years, and external evaluation at least every 4 years.
+After an extensive internal review, IRB Barcelona developed the 2014-2016 Action Plan.